'EVERYONE HAS A BOOK IN THEM'

-I can help you tell your story or share your hard-won expertise with the world in various ways.
+I can help you tell your story or share your hard-won expertise in various ways.

 First, I can edit a piece of work you have already written.